open-atmos/PyMPDATA/README.md

 stepper can be used for different grids.

-Since creating an instance of the ``Stepper`` class involves lengthy analysis and compilation of the algorithm code, the class is equipped with a cache logic - subsequent calls with same arguments return references to previously instantiated objects.
-Instances of ``Stepper`` contain no data and are (thread-)safe to be reused.
+Since creating an instance of the ``Stepper`` class involves time consuming compilation of the algorithm code, the class is equipped with a cache logic - subsequent calls with same arguments return references to previously instantiated objects.
+Instances of ``Stepper`` contain no mutable data and are (thread-)safe to be reused.

-The init method of ``Stepper`` has an additional ``non_unit_g_factor`` argument which is a flag enabling handling of the G factor term which can be used to represent coordinate transformations.
+The init method of ``Stepper`` has an optional ``non_unit_g_factor`` argument which is a Boolean flag enabling handling of the G factor term which can be used to represent coordinate transformations and/or variable fluid density.

+Optionally, the number of threads to use during 2D calculations may be specified using the optional ``n_threads`` argument with a default value of ``numba.get_num_threads()``.

 #### Solver